sedouard/azure-mongodb-ubuntu/README.md

 Created for [this blog post by Jeff Wilcox](http://www.jeff.wilcox.name/2013/09/mongodb-azure-linux/).

+This is a fork that specifically works for Ubuntu instances

 ## Supported versions

 This script currently is designed to deploy MongoDB 2.6 replica sets.